le0booba/Area_Links/README.md

 ### Core Functionality
 - 🎯 **Visual Area Selection**: An intuitive drag-and-drop interface to select links.
 - 🚀 **Dual Operation Modes**: Seamlessly switch between opening links in new tabs or copying them to your clipboard.
-- ✨ **Visual Highlighting**: Instantly see which links are inside your selection box before you commit with two color themes.
+- ✨ **Visual Highlighting**: Instantly see which links are inside your selection box before you commit with three color themes.
 - 🔗 **Smart Filtering**: Automatically ignores non-http, anchor (`#`), and javascript links, as well as hidden or zero-size elements.
 - 🖱️ **Context Menu Integration**: Activate selection using the right-click menu on any page.

 ### Customization Options
 - 🎨 **4 Selection Box Styles**: Choose from Dashed Blue, Dashed Red, Solid Green, or Subtle Gray theme.
-- 🌈 **3 Highlight Styles**: Select between Classic Yellow, Dark Gray or Green highlighting for selected links.
+- 🌈 **3 Highlight Styles**: Select between Classic Yellow, Green Highlighter or Dark Gray highlighting for selected links.
 - 📂 **Flexible Opening Behavior**:
   - Open links in new tabs or a completely new window
   - Position new tabs next to the current tab or at the end
   - Open links in reverse order
 - 🚫 **Advanced Exclusion Filters**: Exclude links from specific domains or URLs containing certain keywords with import/export functionality.
 - ⚙️ **Configurable Tab Limit**: Set a maximum number of tabs to open at once to prevent browser overload (from 1 to 50).
-- 🧠 **Duplicate Prevention**: Option to remember recently opened links to avoid opening the same ones again (stores up to 50 URLs).
+- 🧠 **Separate History Tracking**: Independent history for opened and copied links with option to remember up to 50 URLs for each mode.
 - 🌐 **Multi-Language Support**: Full UI localization in English and Russian with automatic language detection.

 <details>
 <summary><b>User Experience Enhancements</b></summary>

-- 📱 **Quick Settings Popup**: Click the toolbar icon for a compact menu to toggle common settings on the fly.
+- 📱 **Quick Settings Popup**: Click the toolbar icon for a compact menu to toggle common settings on the fly with separate controls for Open and Copy modes.
 - 💾 **Cross-Device Sync**: Your core settings are synced to your Chrome account, providing a consistent experience everywhere.
 - 🗑️ **History Management**: Easily clear the list of "remembered" links directly from the options page or popup.
 - 📥📤 **Import/Export Exclusions**: Backup and restore your exclusion lists with JSON file support and automatic conflict resolution.